top of page

 The attorneys at Kemeny, Ramp & Renaud, LLC provide aggressive and effective legal representation for accident victims throughout New Jersey.
 We have experience successfully representing clients in fall accident cases.

-Contact the attorneys at Kemeny, Ramp & Renaud, LLC if you or someone you love sustained an injury as a result of a fall.
-Our firm fights slip and fall accident victims and their families.
+Contact the New Jersey slip and fall attorneys at Kemeny, Ramp & Renaud, LLC if you or someone you love sustained an injury as a result of a fall.
+Our firm fights for slip and fall accident victims and their families.
 Our attorneys provide free consultations for people injured as a result of an accident.
 Call us at (732) 853-1725 to schedule a consultation.

 Justice Scale